 That pond has probably always been there, under those trees, and I am quite convinced that the Pond Paddock, and the Racecourse were one and the same place.
 Now that we have also pinpointed the Polo Ground as being in the very same paddock, thanks to John Richardson who told me this, we know now all these places were the same big field.

-Who Used The Cambridge Aerodrome?
+Who Used The Cambridge airfield?

-Among the operators to have used Cambridge Aerodrome was the famous Malcolm "Mac" McGregor, who had become the chief pilot of the short-lived Hamilton Airways Ltd. This was set up by a group of Waikato businessmen in April 1929, originally with Mr John H.M.
+Among the operators to have used Cambridge Airfield was the famous Malcolm "Mac" McGregor, who had become the chief pilot of the short-lived Hamilton Airways Ltd. This was set up by a group of Waikato businessmen in April 1929, originally with Mr John H.M.
 Smith as the company's first pilot.
 The airline started small with DH60 Gipsy Moth ZK-AAG, which they'd bought from Mill's Air Survey and Transport Company.
 Later two more Gypsy Moths were added to the company, ZK-AAS and ZK-AAV.
 It seems the company was an aerial taxi service, people could telephone them and charter a flight from and to anywhere.
 They flew to almost any town or district in the country, and if they didn't have an aerodrome they'd land in the most suitable paddock to be found.

 Mac McGregor is reported to have flown into Cambridge on a number of occasions to pick up or let off a passenger.
 It was fairly commonplace for the more wealthy passenger to go by aircraft to Hamilton (landing at the racecourse at Claudelands) than by road, because the road to Hamilton up till 1939 was unsealed and in appalling condition.
 The alternatives were travelling by riverboat or by train, both of which were the more affordable transport options.
 But going by air was more fun, more exciting and quicker for those who could afford the luxury.

-Another pilot known to have operated from Cambridge Aerodrome was Stanley Blackmore.
+Another pilot known to have operated from Cambridge Airfield was Stanley Blackmore.
 He flew with the Waikato Aeroclub and his own Waikato Aviation Co.
 Ltd (the latter based in Rotorua) so apparently made regular visits to Cambridge in Desoutter Tourer aircraft, which could carry two passengers as well as Stan.
 He would take rides at the annual A&P shows and other events (local airman Charlie Christiansen remembers going up with Blackmore on one such trip).
 Blackmore also used the other nearby strip on Bardowie, Victoria Road too, on one such occasion being when he took up parachutist Scotty Fraser.

 On March the 2nd, 1933, another very famous and important New Zealand pilot flew into Cambridge.
 He was Ron Kirkup, flying his Avro Avian ZK-ACM.
 He'd flown down from Mangere to Orakei and then Cambridge, before flying onto Te Rapa, Te Awamutu and Rukuhia.